Merrick Garland Supreme Court nomination: Biden rule debate

 Scalia's election-year death triggered a protracted political battle that did not end until 2017 after a new president had been inaugurated.
 The Senate's Republican leadership was quick to assert that the vacancy should not be filled until after the 2016 presidential election.
 They cited a June 1992 speech by then-senator Joe Biden, in which Biden argued that President Bush should wait until after the election to appoint a replacement if a Supreme Court seat became vacant during the summer or should appoint a moderate acceptable to the then-Democratic Senate, as a precedent.
 Republicans later began to refer to this idea as the "Biden rule".
 Biden responded that his position was and remained that the president and Congress should "work together to overcome partisan differences" regarding judicial nominations.

-The "Biden rule" has never been a formal rule of the Senate.
 PolitiFact noted that Biden's speech was later in the election year than when the GOP blocked Garland, there was no Supreme Court vacancy, there was no nominee under consideration, the Democratic-led Senate never adopted this as a rule, and that Biden did not object to Bush nominating judicial nominees after Election Day.

 Democrats also countered that the U.S. Constitution obliged the president to nominate and obliged the Senate to give its advice and consent in a timely manner.
 Republicans argued in response that the Senate was fulfilling its obligation of advice and consent by saying that the next president should make the appointment.
 There were, however, 11 months left to President Obama's term at the time of Scalia's death, and the Democrats argued that no precedent existed for such a lengthy delay and that previous presidents had nominated individuals in election years.
 Democrats also argued that even if such a precedent existed, President Obama's term had sufficient time remaining that such a precedent would not apply.
 The precedent, known as the Thurmond rule, dated back to President Lyndon B. Johnson's 1968 nomination of Abe Fortas to become chief justice, but had since been inconsistently applied.